MatthewDorner/mattermost-gitlab-dev-env/README.md

 - Services are made available as `https://mattermost.example.com` and `https://gitlab.example.com`

 ## Setup ##
 I set this up to use a real public IP, DNS and SSL.
-You could modify it if you want to work differently but I hard a hard time getting SSL to work with self-signed local certs.
+You could modify it if you want to work differently but I had a hard time getting SSL to work with self-signed local certs.
 You'd use a wildcard in your DNS record and then both services are on a single IP and Nginx sorts traffic to the two services based on the subdomain.
 Insert the `certificate.crt` and `key.key` in `./proxy/ssl` folder.
 Replace references to `"mattermost.example.com"` and `"gitlab.example.com"` in `./proxy/default.conf` and `./docker-compose.yml` with your own domain.
 Of course I had to add port forwarding to my router for 80 and 443 and you might want to change those default passwords if you set it up this way.

 ## Use ##
 Just run Mattermost dev server normally on `:8065` and run `docker-compose up` in this repo to launch Nginx and GitLab.